 - Ensure the police hear your statement: Even if you are still suffering the effects of the accident, make sure the police record your side of the accident.

 - Seek medical attention right away: Even if you are unsure you need treatment, it is best to discover any hidden injuries immediately.
+Traumatic brain injuries can develop over time.
 If you are suffering emotional distress as a result of the accident, seek professional help for the same reasons.
 Save the documentation of your injuries and expenses.